Sovereign-Labs/sovereign-sdk/module-system/README.md

 **Note that only one impl block per module may be annotated with `rpc_gen`**, but that the block may contain as many `rpc_method` annotations as you want.

-For an end-to-end walkthrough showing how to implement an RPC server using the module system, see [here](./RPC_WALKTHROUGH.md)
+For an end-to-end walkthrough showing how to implement an RPC server using the Module System, see [here](./RPC_WALKTHROUGH.md)

 ## Context and Spec: How to Make Your Module System Portable